-The DSPS High Tech Center (also known as the HTC) is a state-of-the-art assistive technology computer lab with full access to MyCOD, including email, WebAdvisor, Canvas and library databases.
-Students can visit the HTC to study, receive tutoring, complete homework assignments, perform research and even register for classes.
+The DSPS High Tech Center (also known as the HTC) is a state-of-the-art assistive technology computer lab with full access to MyCOD, including email, Canvas and Library databases.
+Students can visit the HTC to study, receive technical assistance, complete homework assignments, perform research and register for classes.

-Students who are DSPS eligible may take Educational Assistance Classes which provide academic, computer and assistive technology instruction.
+Students who are DSPS eligible may take Educational Assistance Classes which provide specialized instruction.
 These classes are listed under the DSPS section of the COD class schedule and catalog.